Blinken tells China it's in their interest to stop helping Russia

 Updated April 26, 2024 at 9:49 AM ET

-BEIJING - China-- Secretary of State Antony Blinken concluded his visit to China with a meeting with Chinese leader Xi Jinping, urging Beijing to reconsider its support for Russia's war efforts in Ukraine.
+BEIJING, China - Secretary of State Antony Blinken concluded his visit to China with a meeting with Chinese leader Xi Jinping, urging more communication between the U.S. and China even as both men agreed both superpowers did not see eye to eye on a multitude of issues.

-The Secretary of State spoke with Morning Edition's Steve Inskeep after meeting China's President in Beijing.
+The Secretary of State spoke with Morning Edition's Steve Inskeep after meeting China's leader in Beijing.

-The U.S. has accused China of selling vital components to Russia's military as it invades Ukraine.
-In an interview, Blinken said he told his counterparts that helping Russia is against China's interests because China wants better relations with European nations that see Russia as a threat.
+The U.S. has alleged China is selling vital components to Russia's defense industry after Russia's full-scale invasion of Ukraine.
+Blinken told Morning Edition that he warned Chinese counterparts helping Russia is against China's interests, because China wants better relations with European nations that see Russia as a threat.

-The top U.S. diplomat didn't say how Chinese leaders replied in private.
-But in public, China's foreign ministry rejected the American's advice — saying that China trades with Russia and the U.S. is "hypocritical" to complain about it while aiding Ukraine.
+The top U.S. diplomat did not say how Chinese leaders replied in private.
+But in public, China's foreign ministry rejected the American's advice — saying that the U.S. is "hypocritical" to complain about China's trade with Russia while it aids Ukraine.

-The exchange was representative of the strained relations between the two nations — with their diplomats frequently being in the same room while not always on the same page.
+The exchange highlights the tense relations between the two nations — with their diplomats frequently being in the same room while not always on the same page.

 This interview has been lightly edited for length and clarity.